informedcitizenry/6502.Net/README.md

 ```
 ## Macros and segments

 One of the more powerful features of the 6502.Net cross assembler is the ability to re-use code segments in multiple places in your source.
 You define a macro or segment once, and then can invoke it multiple times later in your source; the assembler simply expands the definition where it is invoked as if it is part of the source.
-Macros have the additional benefit of allowing you to pass parameters, so that the final outputted code can be easily modified for certain contexts.
+Macros have the additional benefit of allowing you to pass parameters, so that the final outputted code can be easily modified for different contexts, behaving much like a function call in a high level language.
 For instance, one of the more common operations in 6502 assembly is to do a 16-bit increment.
 You could use a macro for this purpose like this:
 ```
 inc16   .macro  address
         inc \address